EnergeticQuanta17/AutoPilotRL/Implementation/version2/README.md

-# PyQt5 GUI for Selecting RL Algorithms and Environments
+# PyQt5 GUI for Selecting RL Algorithms and Environments - Training

 This project streamlines the selection of RL algorithms and environments with a PyQt5-based graphical user interface (GUI) that makes the process more accessible and user-friendly.